 Here are some of my favourite breakfast ideas

 It’s so easy to make your own.
-Mix up your choice of oats, amaranth, rice puffs, millet, barley or any other grain then add in a little sweetness with some dried fruit (sultanas, raisins, cranberries, goji etc), perhaps some coconut and don’t forget the nuts and seeds (my favourites are chopped almonds, pumpkin seeds, sunflower seeds and hemp seeds).
+Mix up your choice of oats, amaranth, rice puffs, millet, barley or any other grain you would like to try, then, if you wish, add in a little sweetness with a sprinkle of dried fruit (coconut, sultanas, cranberries, goji etc).
+Don’t forget the nuts and seeds (my favourites are chopped almonds, pumpkin seeds, sunflower seeds and hemp seeds).
 It takes about 10 minutes to make up enough to last for a week or more and it will be much lower in sugar than many of the packaged versions (and probably cheaper too).
 I don’t use a recipe.
 I just make it using whatever I have and play around with the ratios so no two batches are identical.
 Have a play until you find the combinations you love.

-Add your choice of liquid (dairy, soy, goat, almond, rice milk etc) perhaps with some plain yoghurt and fresh fruit (banana or berries are a favourite) or ground flax seed and you have an awesome, nutrient rich meal to fuel you for the morning.
+Add your choice of liquid (dairy, soy, goat, almond, rice milk etc) perhaps with some Greek yoghurt (or non-dairy if that’s your preference).
+Top it with fresh fruit and maybe some ground flaxseed and you have an awesome, nutrient rich meal to fuel you for the morning.

 You can make your muesli “bircher-style” by adding your liquid the night before.
-Soaking your muesli in this way makes it a bit easier to eat and digest.
+Soaking your muesli in this way makes it a bit easier to eat and digest and it’s great if you want to grab and go in the morning.

 Eggs are definitely a weekend favourite.
-I like mine poached (or scrambled or an omelette for an occasional treat) with your vegetable of choice e.g. tomato, mushroom or spinach or maybe baked beans.
-If you like bacon, save it for once in a while as it doesn’t have many redeeming nutritional qualities unfortunately.
+I like mine poached (or scrambled or an omelette for an occasional treat) with your vegetable of choice e.g. tomato, mushroom, avocado or spinach or maybe baked beans.
+If you like bacon, save it for a special occasion as it doesn’t have many redeeming nutritional qualities unfortunately.

 You can make up a batch of chia pudding and store it in containers ready to grab as you race out the door.
-Here is just one recipe for a chia pudding to get you started.
+Here is just one Protein-packed chia pudding snack to get you started.
 Play around with the spices to get some variety…try vanilla or cacao.

 Quinoa coconut muffins

-The denser or heavier the bread the more likely it is to be higher in fibre and lower in “unnecessary extras” so choose a wholegrain with seeds or a good quality sourdough or rye.
+The denser or heavier the bread the more likely it is to be higher in fibre and lower in “unnecessary extras” so choose a good quality sourdough or rye.
 Then add a nutrient-rich topping.
-For example, avocado and tomato, goat’s cheese or ricotta, peanut butter (the 100% peanuts variety without extra salt or sugar), other nut butters (almond, cashew etc), tahini or instead of sugar-laden jam, try fresh fruit like mashed banana with a sprinkle of hemp or sesame seeds .
+For example, avocado and tomato, goat’s cheese or ricotta, peanut butter (the 100% peanuts variety without extra salt or sugar), other nut butters (almond, cashew etc), tahini or, instead of sugar-laden jam, try fresh fruit like a mashed banana with a sprinkle of hemp or sesame seeds.
 The list is long and just requires a little imagination.

 Not everyone wants sweet things for breakfast so don’t be afraid to try leftover curries or soups (or anything else that takes your fancy) for breakfast.